nhejazi/methyvim/README.md

     observed at the target site had all observations received the treatment versus the scenario in which none received the treatment.

-For continous-valued treatments or exposures:
+For continuous-valued treatments or exposures (*WIP: support planned*):

   - A *nonparametric variable importance measure* (NPVI) (Chambaz, Neuvial, and van der Laan 2012): The effect of continous-valued